 For Nano Server there is a Visual Studio project template.
 When you create a new project you can select Nano Server as your target and you will get full IntelliSense and error squiggle support so you know if an API you are using is available in Nano Server or not.

 With Visual Studio you also get full remote debugging experience.
-The template and scripts to help setup remote debugging are posted on the Nano Server blog (see the link at the bottom of the page).
+The template and scripts to help setup remote debugging are posted on the Nano Server blog.

 Nano Server also includes .NET Core, the Open Source modular subset of the .NET Framework.
 In addition to allowing PowerShell Core to run on Nano Server, .NET Core on Nano Server provides the ability to run ASP .NET 5 and any managed code applications written to .NET Core.
 More details on .NET Core and documentation on what is supported in .NET Core is available on GitHub